PHYGITAL WANDERER

 Trained in fine arts in the Paris region, he joined the pioneering Moment Synthèse collective in the early 1980s before studying audiovisual arts at ESRA Paris.
 During the first digital boom, he began a career in 3D graphics, designing for Television for early Parisian studios.

-Between 1989 and 1996, as part of Medialab Paris (Canal+), he created numerous TV graphics and collaborated with major artists and figures such as Moebius, Peter Gabriel, Francis Ford Coppola, Karl Lagerfeld,the Di Rosa brothers, Kriki, Matt Mulligan, These formative years deepened his fascination with light, texture, and visual structure and storytelling.
+Between 1989 and 1996, as part of Medialab Paris (Canal+), he created numerous TV graphics and collaborated with major artists and figures such as Moebius, Peter Gabriel, Francis Ford Coppola, Karl Lagerfeld, the Di Rosa brothers, Kriki, Matt Mulligan, These formative years deepened his fascination with light, texture, and visual structure and storytelling.

 During this period, deeply shaped by San Francisco’s nightlife and SoMa district, he revived his personal painting practice — first under surrealist and expressionist influences, then gradually shifting toward an abstraction inspired by the "West Coast Experiment" (Richard Diebenkorn, Rauschenberg, Jasper Johns).
-He participates to group shows in the SF Bay Area and Phoenix, AZ
+He participates to multiple group shows in the SF Bay Area and Phoenix, AZ

 In parallel, he developed The North Lake painting series, based on an introspective video series filmed at Golden Gate Park, exploring light, silence, and liquid memory, echoing Gaston Bachelard’s reveries from Water and Dreams.